RGD Reference Report - Rhinovirus-induces progression of lung disease in a mouse model of COPD via IL-33/ST2 signaling axis. - Rat Genome Database

 IL1RL1Humanchronic obstructive pulmonary disease ISOIl1rl1 (Mus musculus)mRNA:increased expression:lung:RGD

-IL33Humanchronic obstructive pulmonary disease ISOIl33 (Mus musculus)mRNA and protein:increased expression:lung:RGD
+IL33Humanchronic obstructive pulmonary disease ISOIl33 (Mus musculus)mRNA,protein:increased expression:lung:RGD

 Il1rl1Ratchronic obstructive pulmonary disease ISOIl1rl1 (Mus musculus)mRNA:increased expression:lung:RGD